knpuniversity/symfony-journey/knpu/container/container-in-the-wild.md

 [[[ code('d855267c80') ]]]

-Next, pass an array as the second argument to our Logger with this insde:
+Next, pass an array as the second argument to our Logger with this inside:

 [[[ code('a3996686ec') ]]]